SAFETAG/SAFETAG/en/exercises/night_in_the_life/index.md

 **Multi Factor Authentication**

 When possible, enable multi factor authentication on work accounts (email, social media, website administration, etc).
 Specially if the accounts are being accessed with personal devices.

+**See also the recommendations under the Device Checklist activity**